Bamidele0102/retail-store-sample-app/innovatemart-project-bedrock/terraform/scripts/iam/README.md

 # GitHub Actions Terraform Plan IAM Policy

-This folder contains a least-privilege IAM policy that lets the GitHub Actions OIDC role run `terraform plan` successfully, including reading Secrets Manager values used in the plan.
+This folder contains a least-privilege IAM policy that lets the GitHub Actions OIDC role run `terraform plan` successfully, including reading Secrets Manager values used in the plan...

 ## Files